Generic Name: Spironolactone Oral Suspension (speer on oh LAK tone)

 - For males, enlarged breasts.

-- Very bad and sometimes deadly liver problems have happened with spironolactone oral suspension.
+- Liver problems have rarely happened with spironolactone oral suspension.
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of Spironolactone Oral Suspension?